Some call this soup Jewish penicillin, others just say this homemade chicken soup busts through cold and flu season. I just call it delicious.

 How to make Jewish chicken soup from scratch:

-Add your raw chicken to a stock pot.
+Add your raw whole chicken to a stockpot.
 Add in low sodium chicken broth, seasonings, vegetables, and water.
 Cover and bring the chicken soup to a boil.
 Turn down the heat and allow this chicken soup to simmer for two hours.

 Cover and bring the chicken soup to a boil.
 Turn down the heat and allow this chicken soup to simmer for two hours.

-After the chicken cooks in the soup for 2 hours, remove it to a separate pan so the bones don’t all fall apart in the soup.
+After the chicken cooks in the soup for 2 hours, remove the chicken to a separate pan so the bones don’t all fall apart in the soup.

 More Delicious Homemade Soup Recipes to Try:

-- Gluten Free Oyster Chowder (works well with clams for clam chowder too!)
+- This recipe is made without a roux and tastes amazing!
+Gluten Free Oyster Chowder (works well with clams for clam chowder too!)

 - A big soup pot that is large enough to hold a whole chicken.